embrace-io/embrace-docs/content/android/add-embrace-sdk.md

 ```

+The Swazzler works as a support process during build time for the Embrace SDK to work properly during run time.
+The Swazzler performs a few key functions:
+* Adds the Embrace SDK dependencies to the app's dependency list.
+* Injects a build info JSON file for the SDK to parse during run time.
+This specifies an internal Embrace build UUID, build app ID, and its variant (build type and flavor) along with some optional network configuration rules for the SDK.
+* Runs a code transformation / injection over specified bytecode class files to communicate via hooks with the SDK
+* Injects ProGuard rules for the SDK to work properly when a build type is set to be minified.

 {{< hint info >}}
 You'll need to set the following permissions so the Embrace SDK can send events
 and monitor connectivity.